WhatsApp, Instagram, and Facebook are recovering from major outage

-WhatsApp, Instagram, Facebook and Facebook Messenger were down for many people right now for approximately 30 minutes today, with users complaining that they weren't able to access the suite of Facebook-owned chat platforms.
+Instagram, WhatsApp Facebook and Facebook Messenger were down for millions of users today for approximately 30 minutes, with people complaining that they weren't able to access the suite of Facebook-owned social media platforms.

 Facebook has yet to comment on the issues, but there have been similar issues in the past that have seen all of these services suffer outages at the same time.